 The yellow busses are rolling and the brown bags packing, it’s back to school time.
 Buckle up Buttercups because boy do I have a story about what happened over my summer break.
 A tad early in the semester to call in sick, so I’ll have to tell y’all over a different type of cold, ice breaker games! ***This post is loosely based on The Princess Bride.
-A fantastic film to watch on your first sick day… or if you’re hungover tomorrow.***
+A fantastic film to watch on your first sick day.***

-First, a battle of strength: Grab your solo cups and Jell-O shots, it’s time for the third round of AROUND THE WORLD IN 80 PINTS.
+First, a battle of strength: Grab your solo cups, because it’s time for Around the World in 80 Pints.
 Anytime a classic rock song is mentioned drink!
 You will be graded on participation so grab that 151 because class is now in session.
 Yes, even for you my fellow renegades living on a “Permanent Vacation.”

 Second, a question to get those sun-tanned minds back in study mode: What is the last sense you would want to lose?
 Taste, touch, sight, smell, or hearing?… I’ll give you a minute to think it over.

-Finally, pour the wine: It’s time for two truths and a lie.
+Finally, it’s time for two truths and a lie.

 Here it goes,